VallarasuS/Vallarasu.in/docs/open-journal.md

 title: Journal
 ---

+28-09-2025<br>
+Didn't post video for [30 Days of talking to camera](https://vallarasu.in/r/30-days), scheduled it for morning.
+Will know if time matters.

+27-09-2025<br>
+Was at build2learn, two hours felt too short to build anything, good enough to an idea a shape. <br>
+Students seems to like it, may be the network, or the interactions, or the environment <br>
+We planned to gamify the event itself - good idea can apply to any event

 24-09-2025<br>
 Day 6 of challenge, learned it is not about you but about them. <br>
 Make everything about the audience.